-Stakeholder gro oups Role and responsibility Involvement and communication strategy Implementing parties county councils overall project management, engagement of municipalities and contributors Since the action plan contributes to the implementation of the official county-level strategy, approved by the county council, who support the PANEL 2050 project, there is no need for specific involvement action Hungarian District Heating participating in the handbook and mentoring scheme They have to be involved by the county councils.
+Stakeholder groups Role and responsibility Involvement and communication strategy Implementing parties county councils overall project management, engagement of municipalities and contributors Hungarian District Heating participating in the handbook and mentoring scheme They have to be involved by the county councils.

-Contributors Association (MATÁSZSZ) development OMSZ participating in WP4 They have to be involved by the county councils. municipalities with relevant experience participating in the mentoring scheme They have to be involved by the research institutes and by the MATÁSZSZ which already have connections to them.
+Contributors Association (MATÁSZSZ) development They have to be involved by the county councils. municipalities with relevant experience participating in the mentoring scheme They have to be involved by the research institutes and by the MATÁSZSZ which already have connections to them.
 Target groups municipalities as a target group they role is to participating in the action and ensure that the target will be reached.
 Since county councils have existing connections to municipalities, their involvement has to be done by the councils, using their existing communication channels.